 - Spartan tattoo by @ll3.tattoo

 - Female swordswoman by @lehavk

 - Samurai vs. a blue fish by @japanese.ink

 - Aztec warrior by @seanbelida

 Warrior Tattoo Designs and Ideas

 You can do a lot with warrior tattoos.
 As fighters, they can represent those who believe in and stand up for themselves and who never give up.

 They can be designed in several different ways and portrayed in various postures.
 Warriors are often portrayed with a variety of different weapons, such as swords, axes, chain spikes, or spears.
 They can be designed using or grabbing for their weapon.
-They may be portrayed fighting or just posing.
+They may be portrayed fighting or just poised for fight.

 Make sure that you take the time to view all the different designs on this page to help you get some ideas.
 As you read earlier, this tattoo represents courage, strength, bravery, and honor.